Stefano Maxenti

 Stefano is a Ph.D.
 Candidate in Computer Engineering at the Institute for the Wireless Internet of Things at Northeastern University, under Prof. Tommaso Melodia.
 He received a Bachelor’s degree in Engineering of Computing Systems in 2020 and a Master of Science degree in Telecommunication Engineering with final score 110/110 in July 2023 from Politecnico di Milano, Italy.
 From September 2022 to June 2023, he worked on his master thesis at Northeastern University together with the Wireless Networks and Embedded Systems Laboratory (WiNES Lab), under the supervision of Prof. Antonio Capone at Politecnico di Milano and Prof. Tommaso Melodia at Northeastern University.
 He is interested in the application of artificial intelligence to the field of networks, specifically linked with O-RAN in 5G/6G networks.
 He has experience with OpenShift, Kubernetes and general virtualization tools.
 Moreover, he has been working with OpenAirInterface, srsRAN, and with the NVIDIA Aerial setup.

-He had an intership as System Integration Engineer at zTouch Networks, a Northeastern University spin-off, between January and April 2025.
+He worked as a System Integration Engineer intern at zTouch Networks, a Northeastern University spin-off, between January and April 2025.

 Publications

-Modern cellular networks, characterized by heterogeneous deployments, diverse requirements, and mission-critical reliability needs, face significant complexity in end-to-end management.
-This challenge is exacerbated in private 5G systems, where enterprise Information Technology (IT) teams struggle with costly, inflexible deployment and operational workflows.
-While software-driven cellular architectures introduce flexibility, they lack robust automation frameworks comparable to cloud-native ecosystems, impeding efficient configuration, scalability, and vendor integration.
+Modern cellular networks adopt a software-based and disaggregated approach to support diverse requirements and mission-critical reliability needs.
+While softwarization introduces flexibility, it also increases the complexity of the network architectures, which calls for robust automation frameworks that can deliver efficient and fully-autonomous configuration, scalability, and multi-vendor integration.
 This paper presents AutoRAN, an automated, intent-driven framework for zero-touch provisioning of open, programmable cellular networks.
 Leveraging cloud-native principles, AutoRAN employs virtualization, declarative infrastructure-as-code templates, and disaggregated micro-services to abstract physical resources and protocol stacks.
-Its orchestration engine integrates Language Models (LLMs) to translate high-level intents into machine-readable configurations, enabling closed-loop control via telemetry-driven observability.
-Implemented on a multi-architecture OpenShift cluster with heterogeneous compute (x86/ARM CPUs, NVIDIA GPUs) and multi-vendor Radio Access Network (RAN) hardware (Foxconn, NI), AutoRAN automates deployment of O-RAN-compliant stacks-including OpenAirInterface, NVIDIA ARC RAN, Open5GS core, and O-RAN Software Community (OSC) RIC components-using CI/CD pipelines.
-Experimental results demonstrate that AutoRAN is capable of deploying an end-to-end Private 5G network in less than 60 seconds with 1.6 Gbps throughput, validating its ability to streamline configuration, accelerate testing, and reduce manual intervention with similar performance than non cloud-based implementations.
-With its novel LLM-assisted intent translation mechanism, and performance-optimized automation workflow for multi-vendor environments, AutoRAN has the potential of advancing the robustness of next-generation cellular supply chains through reproducible, intent-based provisioning across public and private deployments.
+Its orchestration engine integrates Large Language Models (LLMs) to translate high-level intents into machine-readable configurations, enabling closed-loop control via telemetry-driven observability.
+Implemented on a multi-architecture OpenShift cluster with heterogeneous compute (x86/ARM CPUs, NVIDIA GPUs) and multi-vendor Radio Access Network (RAN) hardware (Foxconn, NI), AutoRAN automates deployment of O-RANcompliant stacks-including OpenAirInterface, NVIDIA ARC RAN, Open5GS core, and O-RAN Software Community (OSC) RIC components-using Continuous Integration and Continuous Delivery/Deployment (CI/CD) pipelines.
+Experimental results demonstrate that AutoRAN is capable of deploying an end-toend Private 5G network in less than 60 seconds with 1.6 Gbps throughput, validating its ability to streamline configuration, accelerate testing, and reduce manual intervention with similar performance than non cloud-based implementations.
+With its novel LLM-assisted intent translation mechanism, and performanceoptimized automation workflow for multi-vendor environments, AutoRAN has the potential of advancing the robustness of nextgeneration cellular supply chains through reproducible, intentbased provisioning across public and private deployments.

 Link